The Okta Active Directory (AD) agent Deployment Guide

 - May apply, depending on your environment:

-- Install and configure the Okta Active Directory (AD) agent— If you need to change the Okta service account running the agent.
+- Uninstall the Okta AD agent— If you need to change the Okta service account running the agent.

 - Import Active Directory users